lynnfaraday/aresmush.com/tutorials/code/config-reader.md

         color: "%xb"
         text: Blue

+{% tip %}
-{% include tip.html content="Color's value needs to be in quotes because it's using a special character (%).
+Color's value needs to be in quotes because it's using a special character (%).
 The text value doesn't.
-Err on the side of using quotes if you're not sure if they're needed." %}
+Err on the side of using quotes if you're not sure if they're needed.
+{% endtip %}

 If we were to just do `Global.read_config("tinker", "example")`, we would get a hash:  `{ color: "%xb", text: "Blue"}`.